Compare The Policies ‘Frequently Asked Questions’ / FAQ’s

 “It’s in the name”… When you come to Compare The Policies, we do exactly that for you.
-We deal with some of the UK’s leading insurers to find you the best price for your needs.
-We are not often beaten on price, and will always do our very best to find you the cheapest possible policy available to you.
+We deal with the UK’s leading insurers, and over 20 insurers in total, to find you a policy that meets your needs at a competitive price, and make sure you’re protected should the worst happen.

 How do I pay Compare The Policies for the work you do for me?